 Terry: 1950 – 1970

-stayed up nights to hold and keep you warm.
+stayed up nights to hold you, keep you warm.

 January blazed clear and cold the day we came out